Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 • Now: My daughter’s abuse has been twisted into an excuse to victimise her and her brother further.

-• Then: Parents were painted as troublemakers for demanding accountability.
+• Then: Parents who demanded accountability were painted as troublemakers.

 • Now: I am treated as a threat for asking for nothing more than safety and fairness.